Teen hosted a party while parents were out of town.

 In terms of any other consequences, that’s up to the parent to decide based on the individual teen.
 Maybe you’ll want to ground them, or take away their phone.
 Whatever sends the message that when you behave badly there are repercussions.

-Finally, you should probably call the parents of the other teens yourself to apologize and clarify that you were unaware that a party was happening, and that if they ever hear that their teen is attending a party at your house to please reach out and make sure there will be adult supervision.
+Finally, you should probably call the parents of the teens yourself.
+You should also apologize and clarify that you were unaware that a party was happening.
+And if they ever hear that their teen is attending a party at your house, invite them to reach out and make sure there will be adult supervision.

 By Rebecca Borison, a freelance writer in New York City.